A Totem Pole Is a Person in Native North American Culture

 You treat a totem pole with respect, just like a person, because in our culture, that's what it is.
 A pole is just another person that is born into the family, except he is the storyteller.
 So it should be treated with respect and honour.— Master Carver Norman Tait, in Hilary Stewart's Looking at Totem Poles, 1993; page 9.

 Each Pacific Northwest totem pole, a carved cedar pole of power animals and other Native North American characters, is a person who is a storyteller.

-The algonquians of Western Ohio have designated human storytellers who wear a special makeup to mark them as such, but the Pacfic Coastal Nations of Canada, America, and the islands in between have their carved cedar poles.
+The Algonquians of Western Ohio have designated human storytellers who wear a special makeup to mark them as such, but the Pacific Coastal Nations of Canada, America, and the islands in between have their carved cedar poles.